pubref/bazel-importscrubber/README.md

 I thought adapting importscrubber for bazel would be a good starter project for demonstration of bazel's java support as it is fairly simple but not excessively trivial.
+We can also use it to demonstrate how to integrate it with Bazel itself via Bazel's extension mechanism (Skylark).

 ## Getting Started with Bazel